EDUCBA

 How to Implement Goal Seek?

-The Goal Seek is implemented by using the Goal Seek dialog box, as shown in the following figure:
+Goal Seek is implemented using the Goal Seek dialog box, as shown in the following figure:

 Goal Seek

-• By Changing Cell: It specifies the cell whose value needs to be changed to achieve the desired result.
+• Set Cell: The “Set Cell” refers to the specific cell in your worksheet that needs to be changed to achieve the desired outcome.

 How to Use Goal Seek in Excel?

 Goal Seek in Excel is very simple and easy to create.
-Let understand the working of Goal Seek in Excel by Some Examples.
+Let’s understand the working with some examples.

 You can download this Goal Seek Excel Template here – Goal Seek Excel Template